HN. College Website PolicyPurpose

 Non-instructional information, use and content will be directed through the Office of College Relations.
 The Web Content Coordinator is responsible for monitoring content of uploaded pages, training users in use of software for building and uploading pages, questions about the content and design of SPC pages, and monitoring resources being used by the SPC Website.
-The Office of College Relations will periodically review the Website for accuracy, currency and compliance with SPC Website Policies and Guidelines.
+The Office of Marketing and Recruitment will periodically review the Website for accuracy, currency and compliance with SPC Website Policies and Guidelines.

 Instructional Website information and pages, use and content will be directed through the Office of Instructional Technology.
 Departmental chairpersons or instructional dean(s) will have full control over and responsibility for departmental information within established policy and guidelines.
 In addition, the Office of Instructional Technology will serve as a source for assistance in setting up and maintaining web pages that are appropriate for instructional purposes.
 The Office of Instructional Technology will periodically review instructional Website content for accuracy, currency and compliance with SPC Website Policies and Guidelines.